 • 2 sticks of butter – real butter, not that margarine junk.

-• 1 can of Mountain Dew or ½ cup of lemon juice – this adds significant moisture to the cooking process and will be extremely beneficial if grilling or smoking.
+• 1 can of Mountain Dew or ½ cup of lemon juice – this adds significant moisture to the cooking process and will be very beneficial if grilling or smoking.
 Optional – throwing a few pinches of lemon zest into the seasoning mix will add extra flavor to the recipe and can be a decent substitute if the liquid ingredients are not available.
 If using only the lemon zest in the recipe, pour in 1 cup or so of water or chicken broth to increase the moisture content during the cooking process.

 • 2 pinches (or to taste) of the following spices: oregano, turmeric, basil, garlic, rosemary, and black pepper.